fentanes75-collab/marketscraper-legal/README.md

 Personal Data: The extension does not collect your browsing history, credentials, or personal identity.
 Payment processing and billing information are securely handled by Lemon Squeezy as our Merchant of Record.

-Contact & Support: For technical support or privacy inquiries, contact fentanes75@gmail.com.
+Contact: For technical support or privacy inquiries, contact fentanes75@gmail.com.